 Evacuation Zones: Know Your Zone

 The Public Emergency Portal of Marin County connects the Marin community with resources to plan for and know what to do in case of an emergency.
 As part of the County's evacuation plan, the entire county has been divided into evacuation zones.
-Pre-established evacuation zones help public safety officials streamline the evacuation process to reduce confusion and help residents evacuate quickly.
-Visit emergency.marincounty.org, pull down the "Evacuation" tab, and type your address into the map to see your evacuation zone.
-Your will be notified via Alert Marin and other means such as Nixle, social media, and face-to-face when your zone is placed in a warning, evacuation, or shelter-in-place status.
-Mobile users may have a better viewing experience by clicking here.
+These zones help public safety officials streamline the evacuation process to reduce confusion and help residents evacuate quickly.
+Visit EMERGENCY.MARINCOUNTY.ORG and pull down the "Evacuation" tab, then type your address into the map to see your evacuation zone.
+You will be notified via Alert Marin and other means (Nixle, social media, & in-person) when your zone is placed in a warning, evacuation, or shelter-in-place status.
+Mobile users may have a better viewing experience by clicking HERE.

 Alert Wildfire Cameras

-The Alert Wildfire network of cameras is an invaluable tool for the monitoring of active wildfires and smoke.
+The ALERT WILDFIRE CAMERA NETWORK is an invaluable tool for the monitoring of active wildfires and smoke.

 PulsePoint App: Enabling Citizen Superheroes

-The PulsePoint App is integrated with emergency dispatch systems to alert willing bystanders with specialized emergency medical response skills to respond to nearby events.
-Users may also sign up for alerts to emergency events such as wildland fires, providing early notification of emergencies.
-The Marin Fire Chief's Association pays an annual subscription to maintain Marin's connection to PulsePoint and there are no fees for residents.
+The PULSEPOINT APP is integrated with emergency dispatch systems to alert willing bystanders with specialized emergency medical response skills to respond to nearby events.
+Users may also sign up for alerts to emergency events such as wildland fires.
+The Marin Fire Chief's Association pays an annual subscription to maintain PulsePoint and there are no fees for residents.